 Coloured laminates were used to highlight fridge items and CDs in schedule 2 and 3.
 Prescriptions for schedule 4 CDs were annotated to highlight the 28-day expiry.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with laminates.
-The RP described that she checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
+The RP described that he checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
 Laminates were used to highlight prescriptions that had been identified by the RP as requiring additional counselling by the pharmacist.
 Records of results were made on the patient medication record (PMR), as were details of significant interventions.
+Substance misuse services were provided for four people.
+The RP described how he would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.